Women’s development at Leeds

 - To express your interest in participating in this programme, please contact: email@example.com

-Suitability: mid-career women in academic and professional roles
+Suitability: mid-career women and those who identify as a woman in academic and professional roles

 Aurora is a leadership development programme and so it aims to encourage mid-career women in academic and professional roles, to develop their leadership skills.